Cephalopods in popular culture: Literature

 Cthulhu is a fictional deity created by H. P. Lovecraft and first appearing in the short story "The Call of Cthulhu".
 Cthulhu is portrayed as a malevolent and powerful being that, though for the most part incomprehensible to human understanding, appears to have features reminiscent of an octopus and a dragon.
 Cthulhu appeared in the three-episode arc of the series South Park that began with the episode "Coon 2: Hindsight".

 Other examples of cephalopods in literature include the man-eating squid species Haploteuthis ferox from H. G. Wells' short story "The Sea Raiders".
-In the Harry Potter franchise, a benevolent giant squid lives in the Black Lake, located next to Hogwarts School of Witchcraft and Wizardry.
+In the Harry Potter franchise, a benevolent giant squid lives in the Black Lake, located next to Hogwarts.
 The Norwegian science fiction novel De heldige tre konger features intelligent cephalopods that occupy the land.
 In Thomas Pynchon's novel Gravity's Rainbow, octopus Grigori is trained through Pavlovian conditioning to attack the double agent Katje Borgesius.

 Music

-The Beatles song "Octopus's Garden", the Syd Barrett song "Octopus", the Bloc Party song "Octopus" and the Salmonella Dub song "Octopus" all incorporate octopuses in their song titles or lyrics.
+The Beatles song "Octopus's Garden", the Syd Barrett song "Octopus", the Bloc Party song "Octopus", and the Salmonella Dub song "Octopus" all incorporate octopuses in their song titles or lyrics.
 The song "Giant Squids" by Australian musician Baterz speculates about the lives of the animals.
-The Australian band Do Re Mi wrote and recorded a song called "Cuttlefish Beach", which appears on the album Domestic Harmony.
+The Australian band Do-Re-Mi wrote and recorded a song called "Cuttlefish Beach", which appears on the album Domestic Harmony.
 The Australian children's musical group The Wiggles features an octopus as one of their mascots.